 Program Outcomes

-2) To define contemporary developments, approaches and basic concepts in Political Science and Public Administration at national and international level.
-2 2 3 2 3
+1) Defines contemporary developments, approaches and basic concepts in the field of Political Science and Public Administration at national and international level.
+2 3 3 2 3

-3) Relate the interaction of the Department of Political Science and Public Administration with other social sciences (philosophy, history, sociology, law, economy, business).
+3) Relates the interaction of Political Science and Public Administration with other social sciences (philosophy, history, sociology, law, economics, business administration).
 3 2 3 2 2

 Course - Learning Outcome Relationship